jennyyyyzhen/iLaundry/README.md

+# Laundry Management System
-# This Github Repo is for our project in CS121 Software Development.
+This Github Repo is for our project in Harvey Mudd College CS121 Software Development.

 Team Member: Lorraine Zhao, Jenny Zhen, Mengyi Shan